 I had hoped to find more about this archive in the Sistema de Información Cultural, an online directory for cultural institutions in Mexico which counts nearly 1,300 archives, fifty of them in Ciudad de México.
-The notice on the AGNDF gives you only the location, a phone number and an e-mail address.
+The notice on the AGNDF gives you only the location, a phone number and a mail address.
 The Archivo General de la Nación provides a Directorio Nacional de Archivos, but on the page for Ciudad de México the information is similarly succinct, although even more archival institutions are listed.
 In the web directory for archivos iberoaméricanos of the Fundacion Mapfre the page for Mexico has disappeared.
 Sadly the Latin America Network Information Center at the University of Texas had to stop updating its information in 2015, and now even the links have disappeared in its archival directory.
 The Internet Archive has a capture from 2015 of the page in English with eleven Mexican archives, but not the AGNDF.
 The Spanish version of this resource is still up and running.

 Since many years the online journal Nuevo Mundo / Nuevos Mundos runs the series Guía del investigador americanista, with for Mexico an updated version from 2018 of a Guía del investigador en la ciudad de México by Felipe Castro Gutiérrez; the 2009 version can still be consulted and compared with his new version.
 Castro Gutiérrez fails to mention the web pages of the AGNDF, but he does include a link to the online inventory of sixteenth-century notarial registers.
 With some luck – by going one level higher on the web portal of the legal department of Ciudad de México – I could reach a second web page of the AGNDF with this link and yet another online resource for the records of notaries.
 This second web page provides you with some twenty web links for more information.

 Before going to the notarial registers of the eighteenth century I would like to present briefly the existing online projects for the AGNDF.
-The Catálogo de protocolos del Archivo General de Notarias de la ciudad de México – Fondo Siglo XVI, created in 2016 at the Universidad Autónoma Nacional de México (UNAM), provides you with an inventory of records from the sixteenth century.
+The Catálogo de protocolos del Archivo General de Notarias de la Ciudad de México – Fondo Siglo XVI, created in 2016 at the Universidad Autónoma Nacional de México (UNAM), provides you with an inventory of records from the sixteenth century.
 The images linked to the searchable inventory can only be viewed at the AGNDF.
-The website of this projects provides you also with the link to the sequel for the seventeenth century, the Catálogo de protocolos del Archivo General de Notarias de la ciudad de México – Fondo Siglo XVII, launched in 2014 by the UNAM.
+The website of this projects provides you also with the link to the sequel for the seventeenth century, the Catálogo de protocolos del Archivo General de Notarias de la Ciudad de México – Fondo Siglo XVII, launched in 2014 by the UNAM.
 The main difference with the first project is a more detailed search interface and the absence of images.
 The third project, launched in 2012, has been created by the Colegio de México.
 It brings you to the Actas Notariales de México, a searchable database for nineteenth-century notarial acts between 1817 and 1919.
 The search results bring you to summaries of the acts.

 Dealing with notarial acts

-Andrea Reyes Elizondo wrote her contribution about her research for her Ph.D. at Leiden University on the website of the NBV in Dutch.
+Andrea Reyes Elizondo wrote her contribution about her research for her Ph.D. degree at Leiden University on the website of the NBV in Dutch.
 At the blog Leiden Arts in Society she has contributed a number of posts in English.
 In 2018 she wrote a post in English about her experience in three Mexican archives, ‘

 Monk’s Nun’s Works’.
 The first remarkable thing in this earlier post were for me her pictures of the Archivo General de la Nación, housed in a former prison.
 Her remark about having to wear gloves and a dust mask when reading archival records from the colonial period has these days received another connotation.